 This paragraph?
 The Times says Ansar al-Shariah is not Al Qaeda.
 The Daily Beast agrees.
 Mike Rogers disagrees.
 This has been Eli Lake, for The Daily Beast.

 Journalism?
 The entire American right-wing stands atop this ‘report’ and screams at the political world about the vicious lying of David Kirkpatrick and the New York Times.
-There are no retractions or apologies, now will there be.
-In a less sophisticated America Lake would get run out of town on a rail.
+There are no retractions or apologies for this shameless, lazy careerism, nor will there be.
+In a less (or more) sophisticated America, Eli Lake would get run out of town on a rail.